ScooloV/bbpedia/docs/death_zone/titanic_effort.md

 more occupied squares and any players that originally occupied the square or squares are chain-pushed in turn.

-*PUSHED INT0 THE CR0WD:* If any part of a Giant's base is pushed off the pitch, the player is pushed into the crowd and removed from play.
+*PUSHED INTO THE CR0WD:* If any part of a Giant's base is pushed off the pitch, the player is pushed into the crowd and removed from play.
 In other words, it doesn't matter how big they are, a Giant cannot be half on and half off the pitch.
 They are either entirely on the pitch, or they are off it!

-THR0WING 0THER PLAYERS
+THR0WING OTHER PLAYERS
 Giants are particularly effective at throwing smaller players.
 When a Giant attempts to throw a team-mate, you may re-roll a Fumbled throw.

-A GIANT 0BSTRUCTI0N
+A GIANT 0BSTRUCTION
 Giants do tend to get in the way of other teams' passing plays.
 When a Giant interferes with a pass, it reduces any negative modifierrs that would normally apply by 2.